maxerling/landing-page-project/README.md

 * Contact form

-Reason: You wanna make it accessibile as possible for future customers to contact you.
+Reason: You wanna make it as accessibile as possible for future customers to contact you.
 Instead of needing to copy-paste the e-mail or call the company.
 You contact them within a few seconds directly from the page.
+Increase customer retention.

 # Starting The Project